DogihubMain/hub_indexer_public/Readme.md

 First block containing an inscription

 #### lastStartupBlockHeight
-Last block to pars during startup mode (higher block height is taken from blockchain if null)
+Last block to parse during startup mode (higher block height is taken from blockchain if null)

 #### rpcUrl
 RPC Url